FauricioValencia/code-exercise/README.md

 # Development

+Please fork this repo and push your commits to your forked version of the repo.
+When you're ready to share your solution with us, please provide a link to your forked repo so that we can review.

 ## Installation

 The project was bootstrapped with [create-react-app](https://github.com/facebook/create-react-app) for the client and a simple [Express](https://github.com/expressjs/express) server with [Mongoose](https://github.com/Automattic/mongoose).
 To install the app: